lindamood/lindamood.github.io/index.md

 {% endcomment %}

-# Hi, I'm Wes 👋 I'm a project manager and design leader with a proven track record in user experience design.
+# Hi, I'm Wes.
+I'm a project manager and design leader with a proven track record in user experience design.

 I am currently a project manager at the U.S. Copyright Office, and am the author of [NPR's Guide To Hypothesis-Driven Design For Editorial Projects](https://training.npr.org/2018/06/25/take-our-playbook-nprs-guide-to-building-immersive-storytelling-projects/), which provides a detailed explanation of the approach I've used to design [multiple award-winning stories](/portfolio).